 Shortly before my daughter’s first birthday, I flicked a spring doorstop she was sitting next to, and she was so startled she scurried behind my legs and hid.
 I’d never seen her do anything like that before.
-After she’d calmed down, I reached toward the spring again, and before I even touched it, she clung to my legs and buried her face in my calves in apprehension.
+After she’d calmed down, I reached toward the spring again and before I even touched it, she clung to my legs and buried her face in my calves in apprehension.
 It broke my heart a little that her capacity for fear had been realized.
-Based on one surprising experience she formed an aversion that caused her more suffering than an unexpected sound ever could.
+It only took one surprising experience for her to form an aversion that caused her more suffering than an unexpected sound ever could.

 In “Opening the Door of Your Heart,” Ajahn Brahm writes, “Fear is the major ingredient of pain.
 It is what makes pain hurt.
 Take away the fear and only feeling is left .”
 He goes on to tell the story of how a monk he knew pulled out his own tooth with the following explanation:

-'When I decided to pull out my own tooth — it was such a hassle going all the way to the dentist — it didn't hurt.
+“When I decided to pull out my own tooth — it was such a hassle going all the way to the dentist — it didn't hurt.
 When I walked to the workshop, that didn't hurt.
 When I picked up the pair of pliers, it didn't hurt.
 When I held the tooth in the grip of the pliers, it still didn't hurt.
 When I wiggled the pliers and pulled, it hurt then, but only for a couple of seconds.
 Once the tooth was out, it didn't hurt much at all.
-It was only five seconds of pain, that's all.'
+It was only five seconds of pain, that's all.”

-You, my reader, probably grimaced when you read this true story.
+“You, my reader, probably grimaced when you read this true story.
 Because of fear, you probably felt more pain than he did!
 If you tried the same feat, it would probably hurt terribly, even before you reached the workshop to get the pliers.
-Anticipation — fear — is the major ingredient of pain.
+Anticipation — fear — is the major ingredient of pain.”

 I hope the same for you.